Sustainable lifestyle and health from a public health perspective

 State-of-the-art when it comes to online training is based on research in the Open Learning Initiative (OLI) at Carnegie Mellon University, US.
 Within OLI, researchers have shown that question-based learning (QBL) with online support can reduce learning time by 50%, with similar or improved results, at midterms and finals.
 On campus, the methodology is used in a flipped classroom setting, but it is also used for online courses.
 Nowadays, OLI courses are being used at ≈ 1.000 colleges and universities in the US, but the spread outside North America is limited.
 KTH has piloted the methodology since 2017 in Sweden.
 Over the last few years, case-control studies from Carnegie Mellon University, US, have been replicated at KTH and shown a reduction of study time with 25% while maintaining the same test results.
 Thus, the methodology works in various contexts and cultures.

-Here we will take advantage of the QBL methodology to design a state-of-the-art training program for government officials and NGO in Rwanda and Ethiopia in order to facilitate for them to act proactively to combat major public health issues, including malnutrition, stunting and micronutrient deficiencies, how to improve overall health among children and mothers as well as to promote the importance of education and health literacy.
+Here we will take advantage of the QBL methodology to design a state-of-the-art training program for government officials and NGO in Kenya, Rwanda and Ethiopia in order to facilitate for them to act proactively to combat major public health issues, including malnutrition, stunting and micronutrient deficiencies, how to improve overall health among children and mothers as well as to promote the importance of education and health literacy.

 The project is grounded in the global sustainability goals